onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 <img src="/img/educational_crisis.png"/>

+children are sponges

+We are failing at raising humans

+We must consciously raise the awareness and education of the so-called masses

 > "Age is a hell of a price to pay for wisdom." - [George Carlin](https://www.azquotes.com/quote/1424082) ^^ HOW TO WE SPEED THINGS UP TOWARDS WISDOM?

+> "The only thing that interferes with my learning is my education." - [Albert Einstein](https://www.goodreads.com/quotes/118223-the-only-thing-that-interferes-with-my-learning-is-my)

+> "Student is not a container you have to fill but a torch you have to light up." - [Albert Einstein](https://www.goodreads.com/quotes/249820-student-is-not-a-container-you-have-to-fill-but)

 > "Elite overproduction is a problem if you are not producing a cognitive elite." - [Joscha Bach](https://twitter.com/Plinz/status/1746430118019678666)